ALU-Schumacher/AUDITOR/media/website/content/_index.md

 Auditor is configured via the files in the `configuration` directory or via environment variables as mentioned above.

+## Prometheus integration

+Metrics for prometheus are exposed via the `/metrics` endpoint.

 # Packages

 RPMs are provided for each release on the [Github release page](https://github.com/ALU-Schumacher/AUDITOR/releases).